Turkey for Solo Travelers: Istanbul, Ephesus & Cappadocia

 Included meal: Breakfast

-Day 10: Flight to Istanbul, Grand Bazaar & Bosphorus cruise
+Day 10: Flight to Istanbul & Bosphorus cruise

 Included meals: Breakfast, Farewell dinner

-Fly back to Istanbul this morning, then head to the city’s Grand Bazaar.
+Fly back to Istanbul this morning, and enjoy a free afternoon to spend however you'd like.
+Consider heading to the city’s Grand Bazaar.
 Spanning 61 streets and containing over 4,000 vendors, it’s one of the oldest covered markets in the world.
-Navigate the sprawl with your Tour Director, getting their take on the best merchants, then take a little free time to shop to your heart’s content.

 This evening, cruise through the Bosphorus Strait, looking out on decadent Ottoman palaces and imposing medieval castles as you journey through the narrow waterway that separates Europe from Asia.